BeiDou: Frequencies

 Frequencies for COMPASS are allocated in four bands: E1, E2, E5B, and E6; they overlap with Galileo.
 The fact of overlapping could be convenient from the point of view of the receiver design, but on the other hand raises the issues of system interference, especially within E1 and E2 bands, which are allocated for Galileo's publicly regulated service.
 However, under International Telecommunication Union (ITU) policies, the first nation to start broadcasting in a specific frequency will have priority to that frequency, and any subsequent users will be required to obtain permission prior to using that frequency, and otherwise ensure that their broadcasts do not interfere with the original nation's broadcasts.
 As of 2009, it appeared that Chinese COMPASS satellites would start transmitting in the E1, E2, E5B, and E6 bands before Europe's Galileo satellites and thus have primary rights to these frequency ranges.

-Although little was officially announced by Chinese authorities about the signals of the new system, the launch of the first COMPASS satellite permitted independent researchers not only to study general characteristics of the signals, but even to build a COMPASS receiver.

 Compass-M1

 Compass-M1 is an experimental satellite launched for signal testing and validation and for the frequency filing on 14 April 2007.
 The role of Compass-M1 for Compass is similar to the role of the GIOVE satellites for the Galileo system.
 The orbit of Compass-M1 is nearly circular, has an altitude of 21,150 km and an inclination of 55.5°.

-Compass-M1 transmits in 3 bands: E2, E5B, and E6.
-In each frequency band two coherent sub-signals have been detected with a phase shift of 90° (in quadrature).
-These signal components are further referred to as "I" and "Q".
-The "I" components have shorter codes and are likely to be intended for the open service.
-The "Q" components have much longer codes, are more interference resistive, and are probably intended for the restricted service.

 The investigation of the transmitted signals started immediately after the launch of Compass-M1 on 14 April 2007.
 Soon after in June 2007, engineers at CNES reported the spectrum and structure of the signals.
 A month later, researchers from Stanford University reported the complete decoding of the "I" signals components.
 The knowledge of the codes allowed a group of engineers at Septentrio to build the COMPASS receiver and report tracking and multipath characteristics of the "I" signals on E2 and E5B.